Do you remember the tales that were told to children just to scare them enough to stay close and not wander off into real danger?

 I could go on and on, it’s endless.
 It is fact that though some of these statements of myths are passed on as a joke, some people take them to heart and it becomes their truth.
 This in turn affects the way they’ll relate with certain groups.
 Putting forth a hostile attitude based on a myth.

 Delving a little into my personal experience as a law student.
 In my first year, I always felt uncomfortable in the black and white (the mandatory uniform for all law students in Nigerian Universities) for the singular reason that it made me feel like I had a negative spotlight on me.
 Verbal harassment from people while walking inside and even outside the university.
-One time a group of four were walking behind me and they kept shouting “the bar”, “the law” and it took every patience in me to not turn around.
-You’ll think they’d stop but they didn’t, the only girl in the group caught up to me and blocked my path to get my attention.
+One time a group of four were walking behind me and they kept shouting “the bar”, “the law” and it took every patience in me not to turn around.
+You’ll think they would stop since I ignored them but they didn’t, the only girl in the group caught up to me and blocked my path to get my attention.

 All I could come up with was “excuse me” and she did but not before laughing alongside the other guys.
 One made a comment about how arrogant all law students are and how “this one(me) head will swell and burst one day”.
 I just walked away in silence trying very hard not to respond.
 Note that this was just my first week in the university, consider it my warm welcome.